ahmedjameel1/librarysystem/readme.md

 ## API Endpoints

 ### Authentication
-To access the endpoints, you either have to be authenticated or send the `api_key` with headers.
+To access the endpoints, you either have to be authenticated or send the `APIKEY` with headers.

 #### Register
 - `POST /api/register/`: Register a new user.